kosamad/SomScience/README.md

 * Slack community and the Code Institue tutors for their add when I was stuck with the navigation toggler.

-* My mentor Jubril for the support, feedback and encouragement that he gave me during this milestone project.
+* My mentor Jubril Akolade for the support, feedback and encouragement that he gave me during this milestone project.